Test Scoring and Frequency Scanning

 If you are trying to use some of the Standard Options, you should make sure that the Standard Scoring (no options) bubble IS NOT filled in.
 If it is, all of your "Standard Options" marks will be ignored.

-Q: Can I get a grade file saved to my UNIX account?
+Q: Can I get a grade file?

 Q: How do I get a list of the student grades by Student ID number so I can post them?

 On the Instructor Control form, fill in the Control and Key and First Section bubbles.
 Fill in Additional Section instead of First Section when appropriate.
-Also, fill in the Last Number Used bubbles.
+Also, fill in the Last Number Used bubble.
 In the Standard Options section, fill in choice 3 in column 4 (Standard Option 4).
 Before this will work correctly, each student must fill in choice 1 under the EXTRA OPTIONS column 3 on his/her brown student response form .
 By filling in that choice, students are giving permission to post their grades.

 Note: if you plan to post grades with a student's identifying number, the student should not use his or her regular Student ID.
 Rather, you should provide the students with substitute numbers which provide the students with anonymity.
 Client Support & Services staff can help you to devise these substitute ID numbers.